GS4: Generalizable Sparse Splatting Semantic SLAM: Experiments

 \subsection{Experimental Setup}

-\textbf{Training Settings.} We train our Gaussian prediction and refinement networks \textbf{entirely} on RGB-D videos from the real ScanNet dataset.
-Excluding the six test scenarios commonly used in SLAM benchmarks, we utilize all remaining train and val scenarios for training, employing 20 common semantic classes for supervision.
-We use AutoFocusFormer~\cite{autofocusformer} as the backbone for ODIN and for Gaussian prediction, we select the second stage of the backbone as the prediction stage.
-To train the Gaussian prediction network, we adopt a low-to-high resolution curriculum as described in~\cite{ziwen2024llrm}, progressing through three stages with image resolutions of 256×256, 480×480, and 640×480.
-In the first two stages, training images are resized so that the shorter side is 256 and 480 pixels, respectively, and then center-cropped to a square.
-For the Gaussian refinement network, which operates across multiple consecutive frames, we use a multi-stage training strategy: starting with two consecutive frames, progressing to four, and finally using eight.
+\textbf{Training Settings.} We train our Gaussian prediction and refinement networks \textbf{entirely} on RGB-D videos from the real ScanNet datasets.
+We exclude the six standard SLAM test scenarios and use all remaining training and validation scenes, supervising with 20 common semantic classes.
+For ScanNet++, we exclude the SLAM test scenarios and use all other available training scenes, supervising with the 100 most common semantic classes.
+We adopt AutoFocusFormer~\citep{autofocusformer} as the backbone for both Mask2Former and Gaussian prediction, using the second stage of the backbone as the prediction stage.
+Following the low-to-high resolution curriculum of~\citep{ziwen2024llrm}, we train the Gaussian prediction network in three stages with input resolutions of 256×256, 480×480, and 640×480.
+In the first two stages, images are resized such that the shorter side is 256 or 480 pixels and then center-cropped to a square.
+On ScanNet++, we use resolutions of 256x384.
+For the refinement network, which processes multiple consecutive frames, we adopt a progressive training schedule: beginning with two frames, then four, and finally eight.

-\textbf{Datasets.} During testing, we evaluate our method on six real-world scenes on ScanNet~\cite{dai2017scannet}.
-Additionally, we perform zero-shot experiments on several real scenes from NYUv2~\cite{Silberman:ECCV12} and TUM RGB-D~\cite{sturm12iros}, as well as synthetic scenes from the Replica dataset~\cite{straub2019replica}.
+\textbf{Evaluation Datasets and Settings.} During testing, we evaluate our method on six real-world scenes from ScanNet~\citep{dai2017scannet}, which are commonly used as SLAM benchmarks, and six real-world scenes from ScanNet++~\citep{yeshwanth2023scannet++}.
+ScanNet++ validation set contains 11 scenes with continuous camera trajectories, but SplaTAM and SGS-SLAM \textbf{completely fail} on 5 of them.
+Hence we only use the 6 scenes they can finish running, so that their numbers are not infinitely bad.
+Note that our approach can successfully run on \textbf{all} 11 scenes.
+Additionally, we perform zero-shot experiments on real scenes from NYUv2~\citep{Silberman:ECCV12} and TUM RGB-D~\citep{sturm12iros}.
+For ScanNet, NYUv2, and TUM RGB-D, we evaluate rendering performance on every 5th frame of each sequence.
+For ScanNet++, we evaluate all training views of each RGB-D video and additionally hold out the novel views provided by the dataset.